magabrielaa/data-visualization/week_03/final_project_data/README.md

 **Description:** This is official government data from the Social Registry, an institutional registry that was created to record people and households living under poverty in order to provide them with access to public services and conditional cash transfer programs.

-The data is published at the head of household level, with a total of 3'212,065 obsevations.
+The data is published at the individual level, with a total of 3'212,065 observations.
 I excluded observations categorized as "Not Poor", that is, belonging to income deciles 4-10, which reduces the number to 1.15 million heads of households.

 To make the data more manageable for the project, I created an R script called `aggregate_data.R` to aggregate it by different variables of interest, which I then used to create the following csv files: